IActivePacketSource

 TcpClientApp compound module

-This module is a generic TCP client application.
+A generic, very modular TCP client application, similar to ~TcpServerApp.
 The traffic source and traffic sink modules can be built from queueing model elements.

 TcpServerConnection compound module